 - Earning a welcome bonus and spending on a World of Hyatt credit card.

 No matter which way you spin it, it's entirely possible to earn a lot of Hyatt points.
-Depending on your credit card strategy, it could make sense to pick up an Ultimate Rewards-earning card, pay rent with The Bilt Mastercard®, or outfit your wallet with a Hyatt co-branded card.
+Depending on your credit card strategy, it could make sense to pick up an Ultimate Rewards-earning card, pay rent with The Bilt Mastercard® (Rates & Fees), or add a Hyatt co-branded card to your wallet.

 Occasionally, you'll find fantastic offers on both of Hyatt's credit cards.
-At present, the welcome offers stack up like this:
+Currently, the welcome offers stack up like this:

 - The World of Hyatt Credit Card: Earn up to 60,000 Bonus Points.
 Earn 30,000 Bonus Points after you spend $3,000 on purchases in your first 3 months from account opening.
-Plus, up to 30,000 more Bonus Points by earning 2 Bonus Points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 Bonus Point, on up to $15,000 spent. ($95 annual fee)
+Plus, up to 30,000 More Bonus Points by earning 2 Bonus Points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 Bonus Point, on up to $15,000 spent.
+Plus, earn 2 total Tier-Qualifying Night Credits per eligible night at any Hyatt hotel or resort completed between October 16, 2025 and January 31, 2026, for up to 15 tier-qualifying nights with this offer.
+Apply by November 20, 2025. ($95 annual fee)

 - Up to 9X points total per $1 spent at Hyatt - 4X points per $1 when you use your card at Hyatt hotels & 5X points per $1 you can earn as a World of Hyatt member